 Denon AVR-X1700H Review: Get connected

 Thanks to problems with first-generation HDMI 2.1 ports, the last year was unusually tumultuous for the AV receiver and amplifier world.
-The late arrival of Denon’s AVR-X1700H (sold in the UK exclusively through retailer Peter Tyson) therefore turns out to be quite handy.
+Therefore, the late arrival of Denon’s AVR-X1700H (sold in the UK exclusively through retailer Peter Tyson) turns out to be quite handy.

 Denon AVR-X1700H Review